 - Maybe you’ve done well on the local level, and you’d like to branch out to make an impact state-wide.
 If this is your goal, you’d want to enter a state-centered competition to get your work displayed at a state fair and noticed by local media.

 - Perhaps you’re looking to break into a major art market.
-In that case, you would want to enter a competition which offers opportunities to exhibit in major cities.
-The Chelsea International Fine Art Competition shows selected artists’ works in an exhibition in New York City.
+In that case, you would want to enter an art competition which offers opportunities to exhibit in major cities.
+The Chelsea International Photography Competition shows selected artists’ works in an exhibition in New York City.

 Entering the right art competitions can contribute to your overall plan – so work out what that is, and find the right competitions to help you achieve your goals.

-How To Submit Your Work For An Art Competition
+How To Enter Your Work For An Art Competition

 You can also refer to the infographic at the end of this section for a comprehensive guide to art competitions for visual artists.

 Different art competitions focus on different things.
 Your best works may be your abstract bronze sculptures, but what good will they do in a landscape photography competition?
 Always carefully check the rules and guidelines for every art competition before you enter.

 More than that, re-evaluate your best.
 You may personally favor some works for sentimental reasons, works that took a particularly long time to create, or works that marked the learning of a new skill for you.
 The jurors won’t know any of that, and they probably wouldn’t care if they did.
 What really matters is the quality of the artwork.
 Ask your friends, or even strangers, to help figure out which one are objectively your best works.
 Even outside of art competitions – a third perspective is always a good tool for helping you develop your work.